 Below is your guide for some practical ways to deal with these feelings around the holidays.
-They’re also handy tips for before, during and after the holidays.

 How to Survive Coparenting During the Chaos of the Holidays